changeworld/azure-docs.pl-pl/articles/cognitive-services/LUIS/luis-how-to-collaborate.md

 ---
-title: Współpracuj z innymi — LUIS
+title: Collaborate with others - LUIS
 titleSuffix: Azure Cognitive Services
-description: Właściciel aplikacji może dodawać współautorów do zasobu tworzenia.
-Współautorzy mogą modyfikować model, uczenie i publikować aplikację.
+description: An app owner can add contributors to the authoring resource.
+These contributors can modify the model, train, and publish the app.
 services: cognitive-services
 author: diberry
 manager: nitinme